Best Website Builders for Lawyers & Attorneys

 The AI-powered lead follow-up is particularly valuable for attorneys.
 When a potential client fills out your contact form at 9 PM on a Sunday, FlashCrafter automatically sends a professional response, qualifies the lead based on your criteria, and can even schedule a consultation on your calendar.
 You are not losing cases to competitors who respond faster—you are the fast responder.

-At $50 per month with no setup fees, FlashCrafter delivers exceptional value.
+At quality-focused growth plan with no setup fees, FlashCrafter delivers exceptional value.
 Most attorney websites cost $3,000-$10,000 to build, and local SEO services run $1,000-$3,000 monthly.
 FlashCrafter includes both for less than a single billable hour per month.

 Wix: Budget Option with Manual Setup